Last Updated on: 13th July 2023, 11:22 am

 All rainbow lorikeets are virtually indistinguishable physically.
 They’re listed as of least concern on the IUCN Red List, meaning they’re not vulnerable or endangered.

 Can You Keep A Rainbow Lorikeet As A Pet?

 The lorikeet must have been bred within the U.S., not imported.
 Importing or owning wild-caught exotic birds, including rainbow loris, is illegal in most states.

-To ensure you’re buying a captive-bred rainbow lorikeet, source one from a reputable breeder.
-Ask to see proof of the bird’s lineage to ensure you aren’t sold a wild-caught specimen.
+To ensure you’re buying a captive-bred lorikeet, source one from a reputable breeder.
+Ask for proof of the bird’s lineage to ensure you aren’t being sold a wild-caught specimen.

-You don’t need a permit to keep a rainbow lorikeet as a pet in the U.S. However, you may need a permit if you plan to breed them.
-The exact license you’ll require will vary from city to city.
+You don’t need a permit to keep a rainbow lorikeet as a pet in America, but you may need one if you plan to breed lorikeets.
+The license you’ll require varies between states.

 How Much Do Rainbow Lorikeets Cost?

 Buying a rainbow lorikeet from a breeder costs $400 to $1,000.
 You’ll also need to pay for a cage, accessories, toys, food, cleaning supplies, and vet care.
 Here are the main costs:

 |Rainbow lorikeet||$400 – $1,000 per bird|